wiz0u/WTelegramBot/README.md

 Additional helpers:
 - TelegramBotClient.AllUpdateTypes to make your bot accept all available updates.

 ## Difference between classes `WTelegram.Bot` and `TelegramBotClient`

+If you're creating a new bot rather than migrating existing code, it is recommended that you use WTelegram.Bot.

 The method names don't have the Async suffix (even though they should still be invoked with `await`) so they are more close to official [Bot API method names](https://core.telegram.org/bots/api#available-methods).

 The orders of parameters can differ, presenting a more logical order for developers, with the more rarely used optional parameters near the end.

-There is no CancellationToken parameter because there is no mechanism to "abort" a request sent to Telegram Client API.
+There is no CancellationToken parameter because it doesn't make sense to abort an immediate TCP request to Client API.
+_(Even with HTTP Bot API, it didn't make much sense: You can use cancellationToken.ThrowIfCancellationRequested() at various points of your own code if you want it to be cancellable)_

 In case of an error, it will throw TL.RpcException showing the raw Telegram error instead of an ApiRequestException

 ## How to access the advanced features?